patrickedelen/voting-machine-mapping/README.md

 We will create a dataset of voting equipment and known vulnerabilities.
 We will also map the data.

+## Additional Features

+This project could also educate people on what to expect when they get to the polls from a simulator for their specific voting machine to a virtual ballot that allows them to easily reach the candidate's websites.

+The voting machine map could be a one-stop-shop to get people ready to vote.

 ## To Do
 ### Research
 Our data is helpful, but incomplete.
 We will need help to: